DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Methods

 where, $\mathcal{M}$ denotes the entire stored memory, $T_m$ denotes the retrieved memory text,$T_u$ denotes the user input text, $\mathcal{R}_{LLM}$ denotes the function for retrieving parameters from text using LLMs and $v$ denotes the final parameter passed to the tool.
 In this method, the large-scale complex texts bring a tremendous inference burden for LLMs

-Figure \ref{fig:mp_kv} illustrates the workflow of the PMP.
+Fig.\ref{fig:evaluationandpmpcase}b illustrates the workflow of the PMP.
 First, before the conversation begins, users can upload their own datasets or public datasets into DrugPilot.
 It is important to note that users are not limited to uploading parameters only at the beginning.
 They can add, delete, modify, and query parameters in the PMP at any time.
 This ability to dynamically control and adjust the task direction at any stage enhances the flexibility of the memory module.
 Compared to disorganized large blocks of text, the structured memory format enables users to operate on memory content.
 This feature allows humans to efficiently interact with the memory of large models and significantly improves the flexibility of the memory module.

 Next, after the drug discovery task and the current keys stored in PMP are input into the LLM, the LLM analyzes the input text, selects the tool to call, and considers how to obtain the parameters required by that tool.
-If the required parameters are included in the input text, the LLM will extract them from the text.
-At this point, PMP saves the parameter as a key-value pair by assigning a key to the parameter and storing its content in the corresponding value for use in the next step.
+If the required parameters are included in the input text, the LLM will identify and extract them directly from the text.
+Meanwhile, PMP saves the parameter as a key-value pair by assigning a key to the parameter and storing its content in the corresponding value for use in the next step.
 If the key already exists, PMP will use a list as the value for that key and append the current parameter to the list.

 If the user's input text does not contain the required parameter, the LLM will select a key corresponding to the required parameter from the list of keys in the PMP.
 The PMP will then map the selected key to its corresponding value and pass that value as a parameter to the tool.
 If the value is a list containing multiple parameters, the PMP will take the last element of the list, which is the most recently added parameter.
 Through the key-value conversion mechanism of PMP, LLMs' reasoning task becomes selecting the key to use.
 It makes LLMs no longer interact directly with large-scale data, effectively reducing the burden on various components of the LLM-based agent system, including LLM inference, memory storage, and memory retrieval.
 The parameter extraction process of DruPilot can be formulated as: